 At the time of the Distribution, our Audit Committee will consist of three members.
-The primary purposes and responsibilities of our Audit Committee are: (a) to assist the Board of Directors (i) in its oversight of the integrity of our financial statements, (ii) in its oversight of our compliance with legal and regulatory requirements, (iii) in assessing our independent registered public accounting firm's qualifications and independence, and (iv) in assessing the performance of our internal audit function and independent registered public accounting firm; (b) to decide whether to appoint, retain or terminate the Company's independent auditors and to pre-approve, or to adopt appropriate procedures to pre-approve, all audit, audit-related and other services, if any, to be provided by the independent registered public accounting firm; (c) to review the appointment and replacement of the head of our internal audit department; (d) to establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and for the confidential, anonymous submission by Company employees or any provider of accounting related services of concerns regarding questionable accounting and auditing matters and review of submissions and treatment of any such complaints; (e) to conduct and review with the Board an annual performance review of the Audit Committee; and (f) to prepare any report of the Audit Committee required by the rules and regulations of the SEC for inclusion in our annual proxy statement.
-The text of our Audit Committee charter will be available on our website at .
-A copy may be obtained by writing to AMC Networks Inc., 11 Penn Plaza, New York, NY 10001.
+The primary purposes and responsibilities of our Audit Committee are: (a) to assist the Board of Directors (i) in its oversight of the integrity of our financial statements, (ii) in its oversight of our compliance with legal and regulatory requirements, (iii) in assessing our independent registered public accounting firm's qualifications and independence, and (iv) in assessing the performance of our internal audit function and independent registered public accounting firm; (b) to decide whether to appoint, retain or terminate the Company's independent auditors and to pre-approve, or to adopt appropriate procedures to pre-approve, all audit, audit-related and other services, if any, to be provided by the independent registered public accounting firm; (c) to review the appointment and replacement of the head of our internal audit department; (d) to establish procedures for the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters and review of submissions and treatment of any such complaints; (e) to conduct and review with the Board an annual performance review of the Audit Committee; and (f) to prepare any report of the Audit Committee required by the rules and regulations of the SEC for inclusion in our annual proxy statement.
+The text of our Audit Committee charter will be available on our website at the obstine dby writing to AMC Networks Inc., 11 Penn Plaza, New York, NY 10001.

-We expect our Board of Directors to determine that each member of our Audit Committee is "independent" within the meaning of the rules of both and the SEC, and is .
+We expect our Board of Directors to determine that each member of our Audit Committee is "independent" within the meaning of the rules of both NASDAQ and the SEC, has not participated in the preparation of the financial statements of the Company or any current subsidiary of the Company at any time during the past three years and is able to read and understand fundamental financial statements, including balance sheets, income statements and cash flow statements.
 All directors we add to the Audit Committee in the future will also meet these standards.
 We expect our Board to also determine that at least one member of our Audit Committee is an "audit committee financial expert" within the meaning of the rules of the SEC.